Python: pandas“The exponential growth of

 Tools for reading and writing data between

-in-memory data structures and different formats: CSV
+in-memory data structures and different formats: CSV and

-text files, Microsoft Excel
+text files, Microsoft Excel, SQL databases,

-and the fast HDF5
+and the fast HDF5 format;

 Intelligent data alignment and integrated handling of missing data: gain automatic label-based alignment in computations and easily manipulate messy data into an orderly form;